 1. Dental filling

 • Amalgam: a mixture of metals, including silver, copper, tin, mercury, and zinc.
 Although exposure to mercury can be toxic, amalgam is safe and effective to use for most people

 When the tooth decay area is too bigger for a general dental filling, an inlay will be considered an alternative method.
 Inlays usually cover the central part of the tooth or the area between the cusps and are positioned within the hard tissues of the tooth.
 They do not cover the cusps.
-For this reason, they are shaped to fit perfectly on your teeth, so can prevent leftovers entering underneath tooth decay area, creating further decay.
-The material used for inlays usually is porcelain likes other dental crowns, so it will be stronger and more durable compares with other composite fillings.
+For this reason, they are shaped to fit perfectly on your teeth, so can prevent leftovers from entering underneath tooth decay areas, creating further decay.
+The material used for inlays usually is porcelain like other dental crowns, so it will be stronger and more durable compares with other composite fillings.

 When a patient gets a decay of the middle and side of your tooth, an Onlay can be considered a treating method as it may cover one or more cusps of your tooth.
-Compared with inlay, Onlay covers more areas, they are positioned inside the deep tissues of the tooth as well as cover part of the biting surface of the tooth.
+Compared with inlay, Onlay covers more areas, they are positioned inside the deep tissues of the tooth as well as covers part of the biting surface of the tooth.
 This helps to protect the damaged tooth from a direct chewing load.